derailed/popeye/README.md

                 - -o
                 - yaml
                 - --force-exit-zero
-                - true
               resources:
                 limits:
                   cpu:    500m
                   memory: 100Mi
 ```

-The `--force-exit-zero` should be set to `true`.
+The `--force-exit-zero` should be set.
 Otherwise, the pods will end up in an error state.
 Note that popeye
 exits with a non-zero error code if the report has any errors.